Manhattan Beach, California: Beach and sand dunes

-Manhattan Beach is a prominent area for beach volleyball and surfing.

 A majority of the land in Manhattan Beach was once exposed sand dunes, which now lie beneath the city's buildings and streets.
 The underlying dunes afford residents ocean views throughout western portions of the city.
 The tallest hill is 244 feet high, and it is located in the city's southwest region.
 The only remaining exposed sand dune is at Sand Dune Park, where sand resembling the original landscape can also be found.
 In the late 1920s, excess sand from Manhattan Beach was purchased by Hawaiʻian developers, who negotiated a deal with the Kuhn Brothers Construction Company to ship the sand across the Pacific Ocean from Manhattan Beach via Los Angeles Harbor to Waikiki Beach over a ten-year period.

 The beach is approximately 2.1 miles long and 400 feet wide.
 In the early part of the last century, the beach was narrow (approximately 150 feet) and sloping.
 From 1938 to 1989, it more than doubled in width when large quantities of sand were placed on beaches to the north during construction of the Hyperion Treatment Plant, Marina del Rey, and Scattergood Power Plant.
 The sand was carried southward by the ocean's natural littoral flow and widened Manhattan Beach.

-Every August, the city hosts the Manhattan Beach Open Volleyball Tournament and the International Surf Festival.
+Every August, the city hosts the Manhattan Beach Open volleyball tournament and the International Surf Festival.

 Neighborhoods

-The city has several distinct neighborhoods, including the "Strand", "Sand Section", "Hill Section", "Tree Section", "Gas Lamp Section", "Manhattan Village", "Manhattan Heights", "East Manhattan Beach" (Manhattan Village, Manhattan Heights, Liberty Village), The Poet's Section" (Shelley, Tennyson, Longfellow, Keats), and "El Porto" (North Manhattan Beach).
+The city has several distinct neighborhoods, including the "Strand", "Sand Section", "Hill Section", "Tree Section", "Gas Lamp Section", "Manhattan Village", "Manhattan Heights", "East Manhattan Beach" (Manhattan Village, Manhattan Heights, Liberty Village), "The Poet's Section" (Shelley, Tennyson, Longfellow, Keats), and "El Porto" (North Manhattan Beach).
 The Roth Tract, between Herrin and Peck, is sometimes referred to as the "Bird Section."

 The "Hill Section" is known for its high-priced homes; many of the residences are remodeled or newly constructed.
 The steep hills allow panoramic ocean and city views.

 The "Sand Section" has quiet walk-street neighborhoods adjacent to the ocean.
 Oceanfront homes stretch along the bike path and walking lane of "The Strand".
 "The Strand" section of Manhattan Beach includes some of the most expensive real estate per square foot in the United States.

 Since 2010, new property developments in Manhattan Beach cannot exceed two lot parcels.
 Size and appearance restrictions were enacted by the Manhattan Beach City Council to preserve the appearance of the beachfront community after three lots were joined to create a 16,000 ft2 oceanside home in 2008.